johnbuluba/Yatcobot/docs/config.md

 Twitter api has a limit on how many api calls you can make on a period of time.
 The bot checks the remaining api calls and if it's bellow min_ratelimit_percent it pauses.

+- #### min_quote_similarity
+When the bot gets new tweets, it checks if they are a quote of a contest (some people quote the contest, they dont retweet them).
+To get rid of that, the similarity between the quote and the post is compared.
+This is the threshold which we get the quoted tweet as the contest and not the one we got.
+1.0 means 100% the same

 - #### blocked_users_update_interval
 The interval to update the twitter blocked users so you dont retweet posts